ameyzulkanthiwar/webpack/webpack.md

 # Output config

 * Output configration in the webpack
-* Now what it is output config so with till this point what configration is done with
-* that if we run "npm run build" command then we can see that
+* Now what is output config? so with till this point what configration is done is that if we run "npm run build" command then we can see that
-* in the dist folder it produce index.html and main.js file
-* and we do not have control over the name of the file and
-* where it is created.
+* in the dist folder it produce main.js file and we do not have control over the name of the file and where it is created.
 * So we control this using output configration
-    * 1st thing We need to say the file name we want And at
-    * this point if run command we can see that build.js is created
-    * in the dist folder
+    * 1st thing We need to say the file name we want And at this point if run command we can see that build.js is created in the dist/js folder
-    * "path" decides the location for file and below
-    * build is name of the folder
+    * "path" decides the location for file and below build is name of the folder
     * "filename" decide the name of the file

 ```